 The Maschine Studio has two large, high-resolution 480×272 pixel color displays which are extremely crisp and very bright.
 These allow for an extremely smooth workflow – You can create whole tracks and finger drumming routines without ever looking to your laptop/computer.
 The option of using the screen of your workstation as a third display is also very useful.
 You could also use it as your primary display, depending on your work style.

 Maschine Studio has 16 touchpads with a fantastic feel.
 These can be color coded in any formation you want.
 It also has 8 ‘infinite knobs’ which can be used to control anything within your project (via Maschine 2 software’s awesome ‘Macros’ feature).

 On the back, there are 3 MIDI outputs, 1 MIDI input, and 2 footswitch inputs.
 Sadly, there are no audio interfacing features on any Maschine model to date.
-This means that the audio output is always done through your laptop/computer.
+This means that the audio output is always done through your laptop/computer or an external soundcard.

 The MPC X has one epic (and flattenable for travel) high-resolution 10.1-inch touchscreen.
 This allows for a combination of touchscreen and traditional hardware inputs.
 Like the Maschine Studio, you never have to look at your laptop if you don’t want to (and unlike the Maschine Studio, all processing is done within the MPC X, so you don’t even need a laptop to use it).

 MPC X also has 16 color codable drum pads (although these are marginally less flashy the Maschine Studio’s bright pads).
 Furthermore, the MPC X features an array of 16 customizable infinite knobs, which allows for endless ways to tweak sounds and automation within a live performance.